 - a Credential Assembly Service (CAS) report containing a transcript summary and a record of LSAT scores;

-- a letter of good standing from the law school at which the applicant has studied, including class rank (if available); and
+- a letter of good standing from the law school at which the applicant has studied, including class rank (if available), that grants permission from the host law school to attend the Boyd School of Law as a visiting student; and

 - an official law school transcript.